measurement-kit/measurement-kit/doc/api/common/net_test.md

 when the `Runner` would try to access the underlying pointer.)

 Also note that `run()` MAY just be syntactic sugar for `run(Callback<>)` and MAY therefore execute the test in a background thread using a `Runner`.
+(As of 0.2.0 this is indeed how it is implemented.)

 If you want more control on how the test is executed, there is a lower level API, comprised by the `begin()` and `end()` methods; e.g.: